 When you’re caught up in the day-to-day of running your business, it’s easy to push your email marketing off.

-But what if you could sit down and write your email in 15 minutes or less?
+But what if you could sit down and write an email in 15 minutes or less?

-Print your email content template, and follow the seven simple steps below to create an email in record time.
+Print out our Email Content Worksheet and follow the five steps below on effective email writing. ou will be able to create an email in record time.

 2. Add your preheader text

 The preheader is the line of text that appears beneath the subject line in the mobile inbox.
 Think of it as an extension of your subject line.
-Most mobile inboxes display 75–100 characters; focus on the first 5-8 words to catch your reader’s attention.
+Most mobile inboxes display 75–100 characters; limit yourself to 6-11 words to catch your reader’s attention.

 3. Include your logo and an image

 Putting your logo at the top of your message reinforces your brand and personalizes your message.
 Make sure your image links back to your company website, as well.

 Adding an eye-catching image that supports your message will also draw people in and persuade them to read on.
 Don’t go overboard — we found that messages with 1-3 images result in the highest engagement.